 To steam - Bring 1-2 inches of water to boil in a pot with the steamer basket inserted in.
 Once the water starts boiling, transfer seitan chicken into the basket and place the lid on.
 Steam for 30 minutes.Instant Pot - Place a cup of water into the pot and insert the trivet.
 Place vegan chicken breasts in and cook at high pressure for 15 minutes.
 Quick release pressure after the timer goes off.

 Let cooked seitan cool slightly before removing them from the foil.
-You can now prepare them however you like!
+Allow to cool completely before using for the best texture.

 Video